 SeaWorld’s family of killer whales are ambassadors of the sea and can be seen in a whole different light at All Day Orca Play, an unprecedented all-day, every day experience starting March 18 at SeaWorld San Diego.
 All Day Orca Play will deliver exclusive encounters with killer whales through a full day of events and activities.

-LEGOLAND® California Resort has more than 60 rides, shows and attractions including the new LEGO® Star Wars™: The Force Awakens Miniland Model Display opening March with a 16-foot long Finalizer model made completely out of LEGO bricks plus six more scenes!
-Conquer dragons, battle pirates and discover ancient treasures at the Resort, also home to LEGOLAND Water Park, SEA LIFE® Aquarium; and NEW for Summer enjoy Surfers’ Cove – a water park expansion featuring racer-water slides.
+LEGOLAND® California Resort has more than 60 rides, shows and attractions.
+Including the new LEGO® Star Wars™: The Force Awakens Miniland Model Display opening March.
+With a 16-foot long Finalizer model made completely out of LEGO bricks plus six more scenes!
+Conquer dragons, battle pirates and discover ancient treasures at the Resort.
+Also is home to LEGOLAND Water Park, SEA LIFE® Aquarium; and NEW for Summer enjoy Surfers’ Cove – a water park expansion featuring racer-water slides.

-Aquatica San Diego features guest experiences from serene to extreme, with water play as endless as the sea itself, and is home to a variety of exotic animals, providing an educational component to a waterpark visit that is both unexpected and enriching.
-Aquatica San Diego is a lushly landscaped waterpark with up-close animal experiences, high speed thrills and the amenities of a beachside resort.
+Aquatica San Diego features guest experiences from serene to extreme.
+With water play as endless as the sea itself.
+And also is the home to a variety of exotic animals.
+Providing an educational component to a waterpark visit that is both unexpected and enriching.
+It is a lushly landscaped waterpark.
+With up-close animal experiences, high speed thrills and the amenities of a beachside resort.
 For those who like life in the fast lane, Taumata Racer is a high-speed racing water slide that zooms riders down a 375-foot slide, around a 180-degree swooping turn, and in and out of tunnels before racing them across a finish line.
 Among dozens of other slides and rides at this whimsical, South Seas-themed waterpark is Big Surf Shores, one of the largest wave pools in Southern California, with more 500,000 gallons of water to take a swim in and a huge sandy beach for basking in the sun.
-Adventurers should also check out HooRoo Run®, where they have a choice of two enclosed and two open-air slides that take them down an 80-foot descent.
-Caribbean flamingos and freshwater turtles round out the Aquatica experience, as only SeaWorld® can.

 Balboa Park is a San Diego must-see, just minutes from downtown, and ranked as one of the Best Parks in the World.
 The Park is home to 15 major museums, several performing arts venues, lovely gardens and many other cultural and recreational attractions, including the San Diego Zoo.
 With a variety of cultural institutions laid out among its 1,200 beautiful and lushly planted acres, Balboa Park is the nation’s largest urban cultural park.